saki1994/TN-Recipes/README.md

   a.
 Create hamburger menu
   b.
 Set flex-row for navbar.

-2. Search Bar // Tuesday - Should be finished in 1 day including footer.
+2. Search Bar // Tuesday - Should be finished in 1 day including footer. <<DONE>>
   a.
 Create box shadow.
   b.
 Shiny animation.
   3. Design the input search field.